GenomicsAotearoa/Pangenome-Graphs-Workshop/README.md

 #### 1. Using ground truth count from a linear reference.

-In order to find the False Negative and False positive we need to compare the 2 VCF files. `bcftools isec` can be used for that. e.g. :
+In order to find the True Positive (TP), True Negative (TN), False Positive (FP) and False Negative (FN) we need to compare the 2 VCF files. `bcftools isec` can be used for that. e.g. :
 ```
 bcftools isec -p output_dir 4Sim_ref.vcf.gz 4Sim_1K98.vcf.gz